techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-v-purse-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Nearby Share is a feature available on Android devices that allows you to easily share various types of content, including contacts.
 You have to ensure that both devices have Bluetooth and Location Services turned on.
 That’s because Nearby Share uses these services to find nearby devices and establish a connection for sharing content.

-- **Step 1.** To begin, navigate to the “Settings" of your Google Pixel 7a and tap on the "Google” option.
+- **Step 1.** To begin, navigate to the “Settings" of your Honor V Purse and tap on the "Google” option.
 Then, proceed with “Devices and Sharing,” followed by switching on the “Nearby Share” feature.

 ![access nearby share option](https://images.wondershare.com/drfone/article/2023/12/how-to-copy-contacts-from-phone-to-phone-17.jpg)